Faculty Sabbatical Leave

 F. Faculty members are covered by fringe benefits while on sabbatical leave.

-G. A faculty member on sabbatical leave is eligible for consideration for merits, advancement in rank, one-time bonuses and for any general or special adjustment in salary received by other faculty members of the University.
+G. Faculty on sabbatical are eligible for merit, advancement in rank, one-time bonuses, or other general or special adjustments of salary received by other faculty.

 V. PROCEDURE FOR FACULTY SABBATICAL